nassimiheb/Discover_DZ_V1/README.md

 <img src="assets/logo_rose.png"  align="right" height="40" />

 # Discover DZ
-> A Flutter project,
-> is a mobile application allowing the user to discover the touristic places in Algeria, this application accompany you during all your travels.
+> is a mobile application (with flutter) allowing the user to discover the touristic places in Algeria, this application accompany you during all your travels.

 ## Installation